-Bank staff or a freelance GP locum is regarded as being in pensionable employment if they are at work and paying into this Scheme.
-For example, if they are contracted to work 9am - 5pm Monday until Wednesday they are covered for 'death in pensionable service' benefits from 9am Monday until 5pm Wednesday.
-If they die on the Thursday, regardless of whether they were due to return to work the following Monday they are not regarded as being in pensionable employment and are not eligible for 'death in pensionable service' benefits.
+For example, if they are contracted to work 9am to 5pm, Monday, Tuesday, and Wednesday they are covered for 'death in service' benefits upon joining the Scheme from 9am Monday until midnight on Wednesday.
+But, if they were to die on the Thursday, regardless of whether they were due to return to work the following Monday, they would not be regarded as being in pensionable employment and not eligible for 'death in service' benefits.